Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: Training Techniques Customization

+This section presents the training techniques for effectively utilizing the constructed dataset to train an LLM in learning analog circuit knowledge.
+Through extensive ablation studies, we investigate training strategies for analog circuit domain adaptation, addressing four aspects that are critical for effective LLM training: Section \ref{s4a} investigates the selection of appropriate pre-trained models as initialization points, identifying instruct models as the better choice over base and reasoning models; Section \ref{s4b} establishes an SFT-centric training paradigm, demonstrating that CPT provides only marginal benefits; Section \ref{s4c} investigates the effectiveness of KL divergence regularization in SFT; and Section \ref{s4d} provides practical implementation strategies for resource-constrained scenarios.

-\subsubsection{Model Selection for Training Initialization}
+\subsection{Model Selection for Training Initialization}

-The selection of an appropriate pre-trained model as the initialization point is crucial for achieving an analog circuit LLM.
-As discussed in Section \ref{sec:llm_types}, the current LLM landscape comprises three distinct categories, each of which presents unique characteristics that fundamentally impact their suitability for analog circuit knowledge learning.
+The selection of an appropriate pre-trained model as the initialization point is crucial for training an LLM in learning analog circuit knowledge.
+As discussed in Section \ref{sec:llm_types}, the current LLM landscape comprises three categories, each of which presents unique characteristics that impact their suitability for analog circuit knowledge learning.

 \textbf{(i) Base models: impractical and unnecessary.} While base models offer theoretical flexibility for domain customization, we identify that adopting a base model is both impractical and unnecessary in our scenario.
-On the one hand, reproducing the instruction-tuning phase for base models is infeasible, since it requires the access to comprehensive SFT and RLHF datasets, which leading open-source models do not release \cite{qwen, qwen2, qwen3}.
-On the other hand, high-quality instruct checkpoints like Qwen2.5-32B-Instruct are already publicly available, leaving expensive retraining from a base model unnecessary.
+On the one hand, high-quality instruct checkpoints like Qwen2.5-32B-Instruct are already publicly available, leaving expensive retraining from a base model unnecessary.
+On the other hand, reproducing training from base models is infeasible, since it requires the proprietary SFT and RLHF datasets used in official post-training, which are not publicly released for leading open-source models \cite{qwen, qwen2, qwen3}.
+Therefore, we further investigate whether a reasoning model or an instruct model is more suitable for training an analog circuit LLM.

-\textbf{(ii) Reasoning models: superior but fragile.} While reasoning models excel at complex tasks (a characteristic potentially advantageous for challenging analog circuit problems), we hypothesize according to Section \ref{sec:llm_types} that their RL-heavy training methods compromises their adaptability to new domains.
-Specifically, the RL procedures create a highly specialized parameter manifold that, despite being optimal for reasoning tasks, exhibits extreme sensitivity to gradient perturbations during subsequent fine-tuning.
+\textbf{(ii) Reasoning models: superior but fragile.} While reasoning models excel at complex tasks, they are sensitive to further training on domain-specific data.
+For example, a reasoning model such as DeepSeek-R1 \cite{deepseek-r1} is trained through GRPO-like RL methods~\cite{deepseek-r1,dapo}, where the extensive online sampling with reward feedback customizes a model parameter distribution for difficult reasoning tasks \cite{huan2025does,xie2025logic}.
+References \cite{kirk2023understanding,policycliff} further demonstrate that RL processes applied to LLMs exhibit brittleness, i.e., small parameter changes can lead to large, unpredictable shifts in output.
+This indicates that heavy RL training narrows the model's parameter numerical distribution, reducing its capacity to adapt to further domain-specific fine-tuning \cite{policycliff}.